ckilpatrick20/katacoda-ckilpatrick/intro-to-tdd-with-java/scenario-student-tracking-application/step2.md

 `bash ./gradlew test`{{execute}}

 ### Failure
+<span style="color:red">BUILD FAILED</span>

+This is exactly what we were expecting.
+The `student.displayStudentFullName` method does not exist yet which means this test should and will fail.

-Now you're ready for the part everyone loves, making things green!
-Click continue when you're ready.
+Now you're ready for the part everyone loves, making the test go <span style="color:green">green</span>!
+Click continue when you're ready to move on to the next step.